utz82/SC61860-Instruction-Set/README.md

 * no interrupts
 * 8-bit data bus
 * 64 KB address space
-* 8 KB of integrated ROM at 0x0000-0x1FFF, cannot be read by user
+* 8 KB of integrated ROM at 0x0000-0x1FFF, can only be read by DATA instruction
 * 96 bytes of scratchpad memory (internal RAM), used for registers, stack, I/O, and BCD adjustment calculations